 Ugochi, 9 years old

-“I chose composting because I got to get stuff as food scraps to put in the compost bin.
-We planted flowers so when the bees come to get pollen from the flower it spreads the pollen to a plant.” […] “We add avocado, red pepper, parsley and lettuce.
+“I chose to compost because I got to get stuff like food scraps to put in the compost bin.
+We planted flowers so when the bees come to get pollen from the flower, it spreads the pollen to a plant.” […] “We add avocado, red pepper, parsley, and lettuce.
 You mix the ingredients to make quinoa salad.”

 Holiday, 7 years old